My friends’ 1840’s barn collapsed in a storm, and where some folks saw a junk pile…

 36″W x33″H x 5″D 18 lbs

 Kentucky sawmills in the 1840’s were powerful enough to shape the solid oak barn rafters forming the frame of this piece, but the big blades of the period inevitably wobbled and left semi-circular ridges that lends them character to modern eyes.
 The “birdsmouth” or bird beak notches were hand-hewn to fit snuggly over the beams holding up the roof.
-The horizontal planks are roof battens to which the (probable) tin roof was nailed.$350
+The horizontal planks are roof battens to which the (probable) tin roof was nailed.SOLD

 -